 Pinniped population genetics

-We are also involved in collaborative research on several other pinniped species, including grey seals (Halichoerus grypus), South American fur seals (Arctocephalus australis), Southern sea lions (Otaria flavescens) and Steller’s sea lions (Eumetopias jubatus).
-Many of these projects use molecular genetic approaches to elucidate the underlying population structure, which has important implications for conservation.
-For example, our work on Steller’s sea lions has revealed a clear phylogenetic break within the range of this threatened ‘flagship’ species, in support of previous mitochondrial studies revealing two discrete stocks, and consistent with the observation that two stocks show opposite growth trajectories.
+We also work collaboratively on a variety of other pinniped species, including grey seals (Halichoerus grypus), South American fur seals (Arctocephalus australis), Southern sea lions (Otaria flavescens), Northern elephant seals (Mirounga angustirostris), Southern elephant seals (Mirounga leonina) and Steller’s sea lions (Eumetopias jubatus).
+Many of these projects are using molecular genetic approaches to shed light on population structure and demographic histories, both of which may have important implications for conservation.
+For example, our work on Steller’s sea lions revealed a clear phylogenetic break within the range of this threatened ‘flagship’ species, in support of previous mitochondrial studies revealing two discrete stocks, and in line with the observation that two stocks show opposite growth trajectories.

 One hundred and fifty years after Charles Darwin’s seminal work On the Origin of Species, the quest for the mechanistic underpinnings of speciation has begun in earnest.
 Among the most promising systems to reveal the evolutionary processes that control adaptation and govern the early steps of speciation are evolutionary young lineages diverging along strong environmental gradients.
 In particular, marine species provide ideal systems in which to test whether ecologically divergent selection in the absence of physical barriers to gene flow can lead to heterogeneous genomic divergence.
-The Galápagos sea lion (Zalophus wollebaeki) provides just such a system.
-Its range is tiny relative to the dispersal capability of the species but is characterised by a steep environmental cline between the nutrient rich grounds around the young western islands and the islands on the shallow central shelf of the archipelago.
+Sea lions from the Galápagos provide just such a system.
+The species has a tiny geographic range relative to its dispersal capability but occupies a steep environmental cline between the nutrient-rich grounds around the young western islands and the islands on the shallow central shelf of the archipelago.
 These environmental contrasts translate into marked differences in morphology, diet and the underlying genetics.
-In collaboration with Dr Jochen Wolf, we are using whole-genome resequencing to quantify patterns of genomic divergence at base-pair resolution between ecologically and genetically divergent sea lion populations.
-The resulting data will be used to trace the evolutionary history of the species, quantify population structure and patterns of gene flow, and identify candidate genomic regions under selection.
+In collaboration with Prof Jochen Wolf, we are using whole-genome resequencing to quantify patterns of genomic divergence at base-pair resolution between ecologically and genetically divergent sea lion populations.

 Funded by: the DFG

 Olfactory communication underpins virtually all aspects vertebrate social life, from mother-offspring communication through kin recognition to mate choice.
-In particular, scent seems to be an important pathway for signaling complex information about an individual’s genotype, such as heterozygosity (genetic quality) and relatedness.
-However, the extreme complexity of vertebrate odours has largely precluded an understanding of the link between odour and genotype.
+In particular, odour seems to be an important pathway for signalling complex information about an individual’s genetic makeup, such as heterozygosity and relatedness.
+However, the extreme complexity of vertebrate odours has largely precluded a mechanistic understanding of the link between odour and genotype.
 Antarctic fur seals provide an ideal model system for studying olfactory communication in a free-ranging marine mammal.
-In this species, olfaction is important for the close-range recognition of pups and females also show mate choice for partners who are heterozygous and unrelated to themselves, implying that genotype could be encoded in scent.
-Together with Dr Barbara Caspers and Prof Caroline Müller, we are therefore combining gas chromatography – mass spectrometry (GC-MS) with microsatellite genotyping and high-throughput sequencing to shed light on the molecular mechanisms underlying chemical communication.
+In this species, olfaction is important for the close-range recognition of pups and breeding females also show mate choice for partners who are heterozygous and unrelated, implying that genotype could be encoded in scent.
+Together with Prof Barbara Caspers, we are combining gas chromatography-mass spectrometry (GC-MS) with microbiome sequencing and genetic analysis to shed light on the molecular mechanisms underlying chemical communication.

 The costs and benefits of inbreeding

 Although inbreeding is usually detrimental to fitness, theory predicts that it could have a substantial positive effect on inclusive fitness by increasing the benefits of cooperation.
-In collaboration with Prof Mike Cant and Dr Hazel Nichols, we are therefore exploring the causes and consequences of inbreeding using rich, multigenerational data from a long-term study of a highly cooperative mammal, the banded mongoose (Mungos mungo).
+In collaboration with Prof Mike Cant and Dr Hazel Nichols, we are exploring the causes and consequences of inbreeding using rich, multigenerational data from a long-term study of a cooperatively breeding mammal, the banded mongoose (Mungos mungo).